-Training on the use of eDMR can be arranged through your DEP Compliance Inspector or by contacting the DEP eDMR contact.
+Training on the use of NetDMR can be done online, through your Maine DEP Compliance Inspector, or by contacting the Maine DEP NetDMR contact.

 In an effort to optimize the performance of municipal and industrial wastewater treatment facilities, the Maine DEP provides Pollution Prevention services to municipal and industrial facilities.
 Pollution Prevention is the concept of preventing the pollution before it is created in the first place.
 Typically a team will be formed to identify any opportunities to increase the efficient use of chemicals and energy throughout the treatment facility.
 In addition, the team will look for any opportunities to reduce pollution either throughout the municipality or the industry.
 This team typically is comprised of a DEP staff person, plant operators and administrators, and may include engineering consultants.
 This team approach is now used more extensively than in the past, because it builds trust and better working relationships and produces improved results.
 The team will work together to identify pollution prevention opportunities.
 Once the problem has been properly identified, the team will identify possible solutions.
 The facility staff's extensive experience with their facility, combined with the DEP's experience with a variety of facilities, combines to form a very effective team.